Our contact details

 - Information on your interests that relate to courses and events or recruitment activities on or off campus;

-- Additional information from Outreach and Access activity, such as your school and year group, disability & ethnicity information, if you are In Care or Care experienced, if you are an asylum seeker / refugee, or from a military family.
+- Additional information from Outreach and Access activity, such as your date of birth, gender/sex, postcode, school/college, year group, disability including a learning difficulty or long-term physical or mental health condition, ethnicity information, if you are In Care, estranged from your family, or from a military family.

 When you apply to study with us, we will collect the following personal data about you as part of your application: